 3. Insufficient social proof

 Including testimonials, ratings, or even user-generated content on your site won’t just boost consumer trust and make people more likely to convert.
-It will also speed up the pace at which your target audience moves to the lower stages of the sales funnel, seeing how they’ll have all the relevant product information right there on the pages they’re browsing.
+It will also speed up the pace at which your target audience moves to the lower stages of the sales funnel, seeing how they’ll have all the relevant product information on the pages they’re browsing.

 One good example is the crowdspring reviews page with a seemingly endless collection of reviews from happy clients worldwide.

 You can also add rich media to your reviews.
 For example, the US Fireplace Store allows customers to upload images with their reviews, which goes a long way in building credibility for the brand.

 Mrs. Property Solutions, on the other hand, combines social proof with third-party trust signals, pulling feedback from various channels, including BBB Reviews, Facebook, Google, and Yelp.
 Furthermore, the brand uploads video testimonials to its reviews page.
 And it includes screenshots of messages from satisfied customers, proving just how dedicated it is to providing the absolute best possible experience.

 4. Unexpected checkout costs